monarch-initiative/phenogrid/README.md

 This will create a local `/node_modules` folder in the phenogrid root directory, and download/install all the dependencies(jquery, jquery-ui, d3, and jshashtable) and tools (gulp, browserify, etc.) into the local `/node_modules` folder.

 ##3.
-Run gulp to build this widget
+Run gulp to build bundled JS and CSS

 ```
 gulp bundle